-These circuits are broken down into branch circuits of no more than 50 amps per circuit.
-A distribution lug in the BE Series and a copper bus bar in the BH Series is used to branch the power to individual fuses and contactors in each branch circuit.
-Each leg in each circuit is individually fused with fast acting fuses to interrupt power if required.
-The contactors are then wired using high temperature wire to each element circuit and bundle located in the element flange discussed earlier.
 The control circuit voltage is 120 V, single phase, and fed from a step down transformer (if provided).
-The transformer=s primary side is connected to two fuses located in the power panel.
+The transformer's primary side is connected to two fuses located in the power panel.
 One side of the secondary is grounded and the other side feeds the control circuit through the control circuit fuse.
 All of the safety controls are wired in series so that any one of the safety controls will shut down the boiler if the limit is reached.
-Also, located in the control circuit is a recycle relay (in some cases the relay is built into the sequencer).
+Also, located in the control circuit a recycle relay (in some cases the relay is built into the sequencer).
 In case of power failure, the function of this relay is to eliminate a sudden power load on the distribution system.
 If a power failure occurs, the recycle relay interrupts the control circuit power causing the magnetic contactors to drop out.

 Power is shut off to the elements until the modulating motor has driven the sequencer back to its original starting position.
 The relay is then activated, and the sequencer will bring the steps back on one at a time until the system is again balanced.
 There is also a limit supplied to be installed with the shunt trip on the main circuit breaker in order to completely shut down all power to the boiler.
-Refer to your electric wiring diagram supplied.
+Refer to the electric wiring diagram supplied

-1.6-5 SAFETY RELIEF VALVES
+1.6.5 SAFETY RELIEF VALVES